CitruzSquared/essays/Spherical Astronomy for Worldbuilders.md

  - The [Sidereal Time](https://en.wikipedia.org/wiki/Sidereal_time)
    * <ins>This is the time that bases itself off the rotation of the Earth</ins>.
 Contrary to popular belief, the rotation period of the Earth is not equal to one solar day.
 It is instead equal to one sidereal day.
 These two times are different due to the orbit of the Earth around the Sun.
 One sidereal day after some point in time, the distant stars will return to the same position in the sky, but because the Earth has orbited the sun and has moved in that time period (or, from the Earth's perspective, the Sun has moved), the Sun will have not retuend to the same position.
 Therefore there is a discrepancy between the two times.
    * Some thought will reveal that during the course of one orbit of the Earth, there is *exactly* one more sidereal day on Earth than there are solar days.
 If the Earth had a retrograde rotation, There would be one less sidereal day than there are solar days.
+   * Sidereal time is often measured in degrees of Earth's rotation.
 ### Example
 <div align="center">
 <table>